wardlawp/BattleBroats/README.md

 ## Install

 - All you need is python 2.7.x and pygame
-- Run python -m pip install requirements.txt to get pygame
+- Run "python -m pip install requirements.txt" to get pygame

 ## How to Play